 Now?
 And you had disobeyed before and were of the corrupters?
-So today We will save you in body that you may be to those who succeed you a sign.
-And indeed, many among the people, of Our signs, are heedless.-[10:90-92]
+So today We will save you in the body that you may be to those who succeed you a sign.
+And indeed many, among the people, of Our signs, are heedless.-[10:90-92]

 Not yet corrected.

 # A man asked me, "Bro, Pharaoh during Moses [Pharaoh, who raised Moses and Pharaoh during Exodus] was Ramesses- II, is this information correct?

 @ I said, Logically and Scripturally this information is Correct.
 Here are the proofs-

 Pharaoh during Moses was Ramesses- II and he is believed to be the same pharaoh of the exodus on the basis of the information: